dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-7 Virtual memory.md

 In a CPU that supports virtual memory, programs use virtual addresses for their accesses.
 But while user code operates on virtual addresses, retrieving the data from memory requires physical address.
 Also, to effectively manage the scarce physical memory, it is divided into pages.
 Thus applications operate on a set of pages that an operating system has provided.

 Address translation is required for accessing data as well as the code (instructions).
-The mechanism for a system with a page size of 4KB is shown on figure @fig:VirtualMem.
+The mechanism for a system with a page size of 4KB is shown on Figure @fig:VirtualMem.
 The virtual address is split into two parts.
 The virtual page number (52 most signicant bits) is used to index into the page table to produce a mapping between the virtual page number and the corresponding physical page.
 To offset within a 4KB page we need 12 bits, the rest 52 bits of a 64-bit pointer can be used for the address of page itself.
 Notice that the offset whitin a page (12 least signicant bits) does not require translation, and it is used "as-is" to access the physical memory location.

 ![Virtual-to-physical address translation for 4KB pages.](../../img/uarch/VirtualMem2.png){#fig:VirtualMem width=70%}